jalizadeh/JESS/Readme.md

 ### Piece List
-On the game board there are 64 squares, while there are 16*2 squares occupied.
+On the game board there are 64 squares, while there are 16*2 (at maximum) squares occupied.
 For generating moves for each position, we should go through all the squares and find the possible moves for the side that has to move.

 ```
 loop( pieces[] )